manoj036/ConvertToGif/README.md

 # ConvertToGif
-It is a automator application which converts files dropped into it to Gifs.
+It is an automator application which converts files dropped into it to Gifs.

 # Installation:
 Download `ffmpeg` if it is not installed already.